 6) “You shall not murder.”
 This is a command against the premeditated murder of another human being.

 7) “You shall not commit adultery.”
-This is a command against have sexual relations with anyone other than one’s spouse.
+This is a command against having sexual relations with anyone other than one’s spouse.

 8) “You shall not steal.”
 This is a command against taking anything that is not one’s own, without the permission of the person to whom it belongs.